José López Portillo: Nepotism

-The López Portillo administration was notorious, more than previous administrations, for the number of relatives of the President that held public office.
+The López Portillo administration was notorious, more than previous administrations, for the number of relatives of the President who held public office.
 He appointed his sister Margarita López Portillo head of the General Directorate of Radio, Television and Cinematography (RTC), his cousin Guillermo López Portillo as the first -and only- head of the newly created National Institute of Sport (INDE, which was dissolved in 1981), and his son José Ramón López Portillo (who was described by the President as "the pride of my nepotism") was appointed Subsecretary of Programming and the Budget.
 His daughter Paulina López Portillo also debuted as a pop singer during his Presidency, and the First Lady Carmen Romano toured Europe with the Philharmonic Orchestra of Mexico City, which was founded and financed by the government of Mexico City through her initiative "to make fine arts education accessible to youths".

 Foreign policy

 In 1981, the Cancun Summit, a North-South dialogue, took place.
 The summit was attended by 22 heads of state and government from industrialized countries (North) and developing nations (South).
 During López Portillo's presidential term, Mexico supported the Sandinista National Liberation Front in Nicaragua.
 In 1977, after the death of dictator Francisco Franco, Mexico resumed diplomatic relations with Spain.
 Also, in 1979 Pope John Paul II visited Mexico for the first time.

+In 1979, López Portillo offered asylum to the deposed Shah Mohammad Reza Pahlavi of Iran, who spent some months in Cuernavaca before being admitted into the United States to receive medical treatment for his cancer.

 Presidential succession

 In the year leading to the end of his term as president on 1 December 1982, López Portillo personally chose two candidates as possibilities to replace himself, following the succession ritual established by his party.
 One, Javier García Paniagua, would have been appointed if a man of greater political skill were needed.
 The other, ultimately his successor, was Miguel de la Madrid, who was chosen for his financial and administrative skills, which were deemed much more necessary after the devaluation of the peso in February 1982 and the subsequent economic crisis.

-On 1 September 1982, at his final annual Address to the Congress ("Informe de Gobierno"), López Portillo gave a famous speech where he condemned businessmen and bankers responsible for the capital flight, claimed that the crisis was not his fault ("I'm responsible for the helm, but the storm is not my fault"), announced the nationalization of the banks ("They have looted us, but Mexico is not finished, they won't loot us again!"), and asked for forgiveness over his mistakes as president and the economic crisis.
-He famously broke in tears during his speech after asking for the forgiveness of Mexico's poor.
+On 1 September 1982, at his final annual Address to the Congress ("Informe de Gobierno"), López Portillo gave a famous speech where he condemned businessmen and bankers responsible for capital flight, claimed that the crisis was not his fault ("I'm responsible for the helm, but the storm is not my fault"), announced the nationalization of the banks ("They have looted us, but Mexico is not finished, they won't loot us again!"), and asked for forgiveness for his mistakes as president and the economic crisis.
+He famously broke into tears during his speech after asking for the forgiveness of Mexico's poor.
 This passionate speech, however, did little to repair his image, and he remains one of the most unpopular Mexican presidents in recent history.

 López Portillo was the last economic nationalist president to emerge from the ranks of the Institutional Revolutionary Party.
-Subsequent presidents have all been for free trade (librecambismo).
+Subsequent presidents supported free trade (librecambismo).